Thomas Jesup: Further service

 During the Mexican–American War, Jesup traveled from his headquarters in Washington, D.C., to oversee the supplying of troops in Mexico.
 He served as Quartermaster General for 42 years, having the second longest continual service in the same position in U.S. military history (George Gibson served as Commissary General of the US Army for 43 years, from 1818 until 1860).

-He died in office in Washington, D.C., in June 10, 1860 at age 72.
+He died in office in Washington, D.C., on June 10, 1860, at age 71.
+He was buried at Oak Hill Cemetery.